abhiabhi0/obsidan-programmerCave/Java/JDK vs JRE vs JVM.md

 In the context of Java development, the terms JDK, JRE, and JVM are crucial, each serving a distinct purpose within the Java ecosystem.
 Here's a breakdown of each term:

 ### 1. **JDK (Java Development Kit)**
-The JDK is a comprehensive software development kit provided by Oracle and other vendors, essential for developing Java applications.
+The JDK is a <mark class="hltr-b">comprehensive software development kit</mark> provided by Oracle and other vendors, essential for developing Java applications.
 It includes:

 - **Java Compiler (javac)**: Converts Java source code (.java files) into bytecode (.class files).
 - **Java Standard Library**: A set of pre-written classes and functions used in Java programs.